-Ever since Japanese management consultant Kenichi Ohmae coined the term "low desire society," many in China are wondering how the idea applies to their own country
+Ever since Japanese management consultant Kenichi Ohmae coined the term in his book

 In his book, Ohmae describes the current state of Japan as a “low desire society,” where people are so worried about an uncertain future that they do not want to possess or consume.
 Even with a decent income, they would rather save than spend.